 How to find a place to live

 Your home is an important place.
 There is a saying in the United States: “Home is where the heart is.”
 This means our physical homes – the places we live – symbolize the people and things we love.
 Many refugees take pride in their new homes.
 Having a safe, comfortable place to live will help make the United States feel like home.
 Refugee housing needs are different for each family, but there are many different types of homes to choose from.

 Types of housing

 Renting a place to live

-Homes in the United States can be apartments (a self-contained part of a larger building), a single house, or a room in a house.
+Homes in the United States can be apartments (a self-contained part of a larger building) or a single house.
 To you rent a home, you must pay an amount every month to the owner.
 You will sign a lease, which is an agreement that says you will pay your rent and other bills each month.

 Shared housing means you rent a house or an apartment with what Americans call roommates – other people living in the same house or apartment with you and your family.
 It is often cheaper than renting your own place because you can split the cost of the rent and utilities (electricity, heating etc).
 Usually everyone has their own bedroom and they share a living room, kitchen and bathroom.

 Owning a home

 Buying a home in the United States is expensive.
 When you buy a home, you normally need to have saved money to pay for a down payment (a percentage of the total cost of the house), and then you often borrow money to pay for the rest of the house.
 Each month you pay your mortgage payment to the bank for the money you borrowed.
 When you buy a home, you also have other expenses, including insurance, taxes and home repair.